As Summer approaches there are lots of things to do at no or low cost on our doorstep…

 Near to Hessle Foreshore, located within the Humber Bridge Country Park is Little Switzerland, a 48 acre wood with open meadows and wildlife ponds.
 There are lots of pathways winding through the woods with 3 different trail to choose from, The Meadow Trail (1.25km), The Pond Trail (2.5km), and The Cliff Trail (3km).
 Along these trails you will find all sorts of wildlife including many species of butterfly and birds and some amphibians in the ponds, we have seen a few newts.

 To access Little Swiss park at Hessle Foreshore and walk along the paths from there (all flat and ideal for prams), or park in the Humber Bridge Car park and enter from the top (there are several steps down into the woods from this way).
-They also do a park run from here every Saturday (as well as at Peter Pan Park and East Park).
+They also do a park run from here every Saturday as well as at Peter Pan Park and East Park (currently not running due to Covid).

 Other woodlands in the area which are worth a visit include: